project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 - **Efficiency**: Save time by automating repetitive tasks - update one epic and cascade to hundreds of descendants
 - **Traceability**: Clear parent-child relationships with milestone inheritance at every level
 - **Visibility**: Project boards stay up-to-date automatically across the entire hierarchy
+- **Accurate Metrics**: Real-time rollup of estimates and remaining work at every level
 - **Scalability**: Works seamlessly as your project grows - handles deep hierarchies without performance issues
 - **Reliability**: Prevents orphaned issues with different milestones from their parents
-- **Zero Maintenance**: Set it up once and let automation handle milestone synchronization forever
+- **Zero Maintenance**: Set it up once and let automation handle synchronization forever
+- **Agile-Ready**: Perfect for sprint planning, burndown charts, and velocity tracking

 ## Example Workflow